Background Info for the Great March of Return (Palestine)

 We’re delighted to note that the United Nations Information System on the Question of Palestine (UNISPAL) and the UN’s Relief and Works Agency for Palestine Refugees (UNRWA) both have information-rich, up-to-date websites.
 We urge interested scholars and activists to make full use of those resources.
 What we offer here aims to supplement– and sometimes, provide a guide to– their offerings.

-Here is an initial guide to what we have here.
+Here is an initial guide to other resources we have on this portal page.
 (If you have suggestions of excellent resources you’d suggest we add, please do send ’em along!)

 - Good places for breaking news/updates